Are Crooked Teeth Genetic?

 KnowYourDNA is reader-supported.
 This means we may receive a commission when you buy something from one of the links on this page.

-Yes, to a degree.
-Genetics can contribute to factors that may lead to crooked teeth, but environmental influences, diet, and dental hygiene should all be taken into consideration.
+Genetics can contribute to factors that may lead to bad teeth.
+However, there are other factors like environmental influences, diet, and dental hygiene that can contribute to crooked or misaligned teeth.

 Can You Inherit Crooked Teeth?